 A History of Invasive Weed Management in Clackamas County

-With the industrial revolution and the rise of urban centers within the county the close connection that residents had with the land began to diminish.
-The livelihoods of residents were not as closely tied the quality of the land.
+With the industrial revolution and the rise of urban centers within the county, the close connection that residents had with the land began to diminish.
+The livelihoods of residents were not as closely tied to the quality of the land.
 As a result, invasive weeds became more and more commonplace.
 The rampant onslaught of invasive weeds rose to the forefront in the late 1940s, with the prolific spread of Tansy ragwort (Senecio jacobaea).
-The poisonous qualities of tansy ragwort, and the subsequent poisonings of horses and livestock proved to be a wake up call for the need for more active management within the county.
+The poisonous qualities of tansy ragwort and the subsequent poisonings of horses and livestock proved to be a wake-up call for the need for more active management within the county.

-In November 2006, the Clackamas Soil and Water Conservation District, sought and received a permanent tax base within Clackamas County.
-One of the primary components of outlined in ballot measure 3-221 was to respond “to citizen demands to implement a countywide weed program focused on education and sustainable control methods.“
+In November 2006, the Clackamas Soil and Water Conservation District sought and received a permanent tax base within Clackamas County.
+One of the primary components outlined in ballot measure 3-221 was to respond “to citizen demands to implement a countywide weed program focused on education and sustainable control methods.“

 Upon receiving their permanent tax base the Clackamas Soil and Water Conservation District formed a Weed Task Force which in 2008 develop a framework for the new weed program.
 In early 2009, the Clackamas Soil and Water Conservation District hired a full-time program manager to develop and administer the “WeedWise Program” to support more effective management of invasive weeds in Clackamas County.

 Since inception, the WeedWise Program has focused on preserving the social, economic, and ecological resources within Clackamas County.
 Primary efforts of the WeedWise program are to serve as a technical resource to local landowners and land managers trying to control invasive weeds on their property.
 The program also has a strong focus on promoting public awareness and education on the impacts of invasive weeds in Clackamas County.